Frequently Asked Questions

 What if I am requesting to do a study that takes longer than a year?

 All submissions are approved for a single school year.
 If you are conducting a multi-year study, after year 1, you must submit a research renewal application annually.
-In order to do this, please submit via the Application to Renew Current Research link.
+In order to do this, please submit via the Application to Renew or Modify Current Research link.

 What if something changes in my study during the year?